Wildfires gut 100 buildings in Colorado, menace New Mexico town

-(Reuters) - A lightning-sparked wildfire that has engulfed scores of buildings raced out of control through the Colorado mountains north of Denver for a third day on Monday, and authorities said one woman had died in the flames.
+June 11 (Reuters) - A wildfire caused by lightening that has engulfed scores of buildings and left one person missing roared unchecked for a third day through the Colorado mountains north of Denver on Monday, and hundreds of residents remained evacuated.

-Fueled by tinder-dry vegetation and fanned by erratic winds, the so-called High Park Fire nearly doubled in size, leaving 57 square miles (147 sq km) of timber and grasslands blackened northwest of Fort Collins, Colorado, near the Wyoming border.
+Fueled by tinder-dry vegetation and fanned by erratic winds, the so-called High Park Fire nearly doubled in size, leaving 57 square miles (147 sq km) of forest blackened northwest of Fort Collins, Colorado, near the Wyoming border, said Larimer County Sheriff’s spokesman Nick Christensen.

-Human remains were found in the ashes of a destroyed cabin in Bellvue, Colorado, and authorities said they were thought to be those of 62-year-old Linda Steadman, although positive identification had not been made.

-Family members of Steadman said in a statement that she had “perished in the cabin she loved.”

 Hundreds of miles to the south in central New Mexico, firefighters raced to the southern flank of a separate wildfire burning out of control in the Lincoln National Forest as flames crept closer to the resort town of Ruidoso.